-Flowers are blooming.
-Everybody has a lighter pep in their step.
-Baseball season is back in action.
-But even if you're not a baseball fan, there's so much more happening in April in Chicago if you plan on visiting.
+Flowers are blooming and everybody has a lighter pep in their step.
+The baseball season is back in action.
+But even if you're not a baseball fan, there's so much more happening in Chicago if you plan on visiting in April.

-Be aware, however, this month is quite fickle when it comes to weather.
-There might be warm and sunny days, perfect for visiting one of Chicago's famous beaches, or the temps could drop, forcing you to seek indoor shelter.
-Snow is not out of the realm of possibilities either.
-It's best to plan for everything, pack layers, and be ready for whatever the Windy City throws your way.
+Be aware, however, this month is fickle when it comes to weather.
+There might be warm and sunny days, perfect for visiting one of Chicago's famous beaches and taking a walking Chinatown food tour.
+The temps could also drop, but April of 2020 offers interesting indoor events such as International Tom Hanks Day and the Chicago Latino Film Festival.
+Snow is possible as well, so plan for everything and be ready for whatever the Windy City throws your way.

 Chicago Weather in April

-The wind picks up in Chicago in April and you can expect rain to occur for about 10 to 12 days of the month.
-Be sure to pack an umbrella and water-resistant jacket to stay dry.
+The wind picks up in Chicago in April and you can expect rain for about 10 to 12 days of the month.
 Also, when the sun sets, the temperature drops, and it can be quite chilly outside.
-Layers are your best bet for staying comfortable while exploring the city's attractions.
-It would behoove you to check the daily, as well as hourly, forecast while visiting the city because weather can change abruptly.
+It's helpful to check the daily (and hourly) forecast while visiting the city because the weather can change abruptly.

 April Events in Chicago

 The city starts to come alive in the spring.
-You'll see more people walking around neighborhood streets, shopping, visiting the museum campus, riding bikes along the lake shore, and checking out new seasonal menus at local restaurants.
-Annual events include a film festival, food celebration, and liquor showcase.
+You'll see more people walking around neighborhood streets, shopping, visiting the Museum Campus, riding bikes along the lake shore, and checking out new seasonal menus at local restaurants.
+Annual events taking place in 2020 include a film festival, a food celebration, and a liquor showcase.

-Chicago Rum Festival: Also known as the Midwest Rum Fest, this event takes place every April and showcases dozens of varieties of rum in an educational setting with tastings, seminars, and guest speakers.
+- Chicago Rum Festival: Also known as the Midwest Rum Fest, this annual event takes place on April 4, 2020, at Venue SIX10, highlighting dozens of varieties of rum in an educational setting with tastings, seminars, and guest speakers.
 Industry professionals can take part in the Spirit Industry Session while every-day rum fans can attend the General Admission Grand Tasting Session.
-This yearly event takes place at Venue Six10.

-Baconfest Chicago: Each April, bacon lovers unite and gather at UIC Dorin Forum, at 725 Roosevelt Rd., to taste creative dishes made by local chefs that include the popular cured meat.
+- Baconfest Chicago: Each April, bacon lovers gather at UIC Dorin Forum to taste creative dishes made by local chefs that include the popular cured meat.
+The 2020 event will take place on April 18.
 Drink tickets are included in the admission price so you can sample complimentary liquor as well.
 Please note: children ages 10 and under are not permitted inside the event.
-A portion of Baconfest Chicago's proceeds go toward the Greater Chicago Food Depository, so you can feel good about indulging in the bacon celebration.
-And, if you want to volunteer, Baconfest Chicago organizes warehouse packing sessions at the food bank.
+A portion of Baconfest Chicago's proceeds go toward the Greater Chicago Food Depository.

-ChiTeen Lit Fest: Check out the fifth annual literary festival aimed at teenagers, which is held at Columbia College and the Chicago Cultural Center each April.
-Teenagers can meet published authors, go on a public art walking tour, and network with other writers and artists that share similar interests.
+- ChiTeen Lit Fest: Check out the fifth annual literary festival aimed at teenagers, which is held at Columbia College and the Chicago Cultural Center on April 24–25, 2020.
+Teens can meet published authors, create stories through poetry, comics, music, art, video, and more, as well as network with others that share similar interests.

 April Travel Tips

-• The weather should be finally warm enough to explore outdoors during one of the many walking and biking food tours.
-Be prepared, however, with a rain jacket and comfortable water-resistant shoes.
+- The weather should be finally warm enough to enjoy outdoors during one of the many food tours which include walking and biking—from stopping by various pizzerias to exploring Chinatown eateries on foot.
+However, be prepared with a rain jacket and comfortable water-resistant shoes.

-• Summer is the peak season for festivals and tourism so you can expect hotel prices to be relatively decent during April.
-Hotels near Wrigley Field, where the Chicago Cubs play baseball, however, have increased prices due to baseball season kicking off at the tail end of March.
+- Summer is the peak season for festivals and tourism so you can expect hotel prices to be relatively decent during April.
+But hotels near Wrigley Field—where the Chicago Cubs play baseball—have increased prices due to baseball season kicking off at the tail end of March.